Thesamuel01/TFC/README.md

 This is a project developed at Trybe's Back-End Module.

 Trybe Football Club is a full stack application to access information about the Brazilian football championship.
+It were developed using a node server and Sequelize ORM to manipulate a MySQL database.

 ***React frontend and all config files except for the backend/frontend dockerfile were provided by Trybe, the application backend was developed from scratch.***